jbaudanza/rxeventstore/README.md

 ```

-The `runProjection` functions expects a unique name for the projection and a function that generates an Observable of redis commands.
+The `.runProjection()` functions expects a unique name for the projection and a function that generates an Observable of redis commands.

 The observable you pass must emit `Object` values with a `cursor` and `value` attribute.

 The `cursor` attribute must be a number, string, or JSON serializable Javascript object.
-In the case that the projection needs to restart, this cursor wil be passed into the observable constructor function that you specificy.
+In the case that the projection needs to restart, this cursor wil be passed into the observable constructor function that you specify.

 The `value` attribute must be an array of redis commands.
 These commands will all be run atomically inside of a `MULTI` block.